THE CORTEX COLLECTIVE PHILOSOPHY

 Some spend years searching for answers and accumulating diagnoses that only partially explain their experiences.
 Anxiety disorders, depression, obsessive-compulsive disorder, eating disorders, personality disorders and trauma-related diagnoses may all become part of the story.

+Sometimes these diagnoses reflect genuine co-occurring experiences.
+Sometimes they represent attempts to understand neurodivergent traits through frameworks that do not fully fit.
 People can spend years trying to understand themselves through explanations that never quite account for the whole picture.
 Each new explanation can reinforce the belief that the problem lies within the individual rather than in the absence of an explanation that genuinely fits.

 One of the more complex aspects of late diagnosis is realising how many adaptations have become invisible.